CosmWasm/wasmd/x/wasm/IBC.md

 module and must be created by the same means as for `ibc-transfer` (via the cli or otherwise). `x/wasm` will bind a unique *Port* for each "IBC Enabled" contract.

+For mocks, all the Packet Handling and Channel Lifecycle Hooks are routed to some Golang stub handler, but containing the contract address, so we can perform contract-specific actions for each packet.

+### Messages

 An "IBC Enabled" contract may dispatch the following messages not available to other contracts: